Please note that this Pastoral Direction has been superseded.

 Peace be with you and yours,

-Update: March 17, 2020 & March 18, 2020.
+Update: April 24, 2020.
+Added note that this Direction has been superseded.
+March 17, 2020 & March 18, 2020.
 In response to queries and requests for clarification, Bishop Marty has issued addendums to these directions.